About Public Scholarship and Engagement

 - Reward and recognize public scholarship in research, teaching, and creative practice

 - Increase mutually beneficial community engagement and public impact

 We strive to execute our mission through the following strategic actions:

-- Coordinate communication that promotes the value of public scholarship, shares existing resources, and enables relationship building.
+- Coordinating communication that promotes the value of public scholarship, shares existing resources, and enables relationship building.

-- Facilitate collaborative activities across colleges and schools, and in local and regional communities and beyond.
+- Facilitating collaborative activities across colleges and schools, and in local and regional communities and beyond.

-- Encourage, incentivize, and reward public scholarship through grants, awards, training, and acknowledgement in merit and promotion.
+- Encouraging, incentivizing, and rewarding public scholarship through grants, awards, training, and acknowledgement in merit and promotion.

-- Measure and assess the impact of publicly-engaged research and learning in communities, public policy, and the improvement of learning outcomes through evidence-based approaches.
+- Measuring and assessing the impact of publicly-engaged research and learning in communities, public policy, and the improvement of learning outcomes through evidence-based approaches.

 The four primary roles of PSE are to: